deankoch/rswat/vignettes/articles/rswat_intro.md

 rswat uses a reference class (R5) internally to keep an up-to-date database of information on the loaded SWAT+ project.
-This is important as it allows all rswat function to have a common knowledge about the state of the files on disk (without passing big lists around in function calls), and it allows us to more easily implement a cache to speed up text parsing/writing.
+This is important as it allows all rswat function to have a common knowledge about the state of the files on disk without passing big lists around in function calls, and it allows us to more easily implement a cache to speed up text parsing/writing.

 The data frames returned by `rswat_open`, however, are ordinary R data